 Many Midsummer festivals begin about a week before June 21st, which means holding a bonfire celebration on the night of the Full Strawberry Moon is perfectly appropriate.
 If you have an outdoor space where a fire pit could be set up, invite your friends to enjoy the Midsummer celebration with you.

 If a bonfire is not appropriate in your area, you can simply light a candle—use an orange, yellow, or gold candle to pay homage to the sun—to feel more connected to the divine and align yourself with the ancient Midsummer practices.
 Taking it a step further, you may wish to burn this candle for three consecutive days starting a day before and ending the day after the full moon.
 Leaving the candle burning in a safe area of the home (perhaps in the bathtub) brings the protective magic of the flame into your home and banishes the negativity that may be floating about.

-The day before the moon becomes full, on June 16th, we celebrate Father’s Day, a holiday during which we honor the men and male role models in our lives.
+Later this month, after the moon becomes full, we celebrate Father’s Day, a holiday during which we honor the men and male role models in our lives.
 It’s interesting that Father’s Day (acknowledging the Divine Masculine, represented by the sun) falls within the time of year when pagans and other celebrants of Midsummer are in the midst of worshipping the Divine Feminine—The Goddess.
 These two overlapping celebrations remind us that we all hold aspects of both the Divine Feminine and the Divine Masculine, and that duality is constantly pulling away and returning to balance within us.

 With emphasis on the masculine energy of Sagittarius, now is a wonderful time to really honor the father figures in your life as well as your own masculinity.